Gamer069/funcdoodle/PROJECT_FILE_FORMAT.md

 An array variant which is used to describe palette colors:

-It's just continuous longs which are palette color indices.
+It's just continuous unsigned longs which are palette color indices.

 Also the origin for colors in frames is the top-left corner.